jsanchez9182/portfolio-projects/README.md

 * The data was obtained from the Consumer Financial Protection Bureau's consumer complaint database.

 ### [Airbnb Data Web application](https://jsanchez2393.shinyapps.io/airbnb-data-webapp/)
-* Created an easily interpretable and interactive map capable of identifying bargains for Airbnb customers in the New York city area using shiny.
+* Created an easily interpretable and interactive map capable of identifying bargains for Airbnb customers in the New York City area using R Shiny.
 * Initially deployed the application on an AWS ec2 instance.
 * Moved to shinyapps.io